Charter not violated in denying transplant to patient who refused COVID-19 vaccine, court rules | CBC News

 "I ought to have the choice about what goes into my body and a life-saving treatment cannot be denied to me because I chose not to take an experimental treatment for a condition — COVID-19 — which I do not have and which I may never have."

 The names of the doctors and the hospital were redacted from Belzil's decision.
-The Edmonton Lung Transplant Program provides transplant services for patients in Alberta, Saskatchewan, Manitoba, eastern British Columbia, Northwest Territories and parts of Nunavut.
+The transplant program in question provides services for patients in Alberta, Saskatchewan, Manitoba, eastern British Columbia, Northwest Territories and parts of Nunavut.

 Decisions to add a patient to the transplant list are made by a committee of medical experts who consider the recipients' severity of need and likelihood of survival.

-Court heard that because lung donors are scarce, one in five people on the Edmonton wait-list die before getting a transplant.
+Court heard that because these organ donors are scarce, one in five people on the Edmonton wait-list die before getting a transplant.

 A patient can be rejected if the transplant would unacceptably increase the patient's risk of death without a meaningful chance of improving the quality and duration of life.

-Court heard that during the fourth wave of the pandemic between September and November 2021, nearly 40 per cent of Edmonton lung transplant recipients infected with COVID-19 ended up dying.
+Court heard that during the fourth wave of the pandemic between September and November 2021, nearly 40 per cent of similar transplant recipients in Edmonton who were infected with COVID-19 ended up dying.

 In his reasons for decision, Belzil agreed that it was "beyond dispute" that Lewis is the sole decision-maker about what goes into her body and that she is entitled to her beliefs about vaccines.

 "I do not accept however, that her beliefs and desire to protect her bodily integrity entitle her to impact the rights of other patients or the integrity of the [transplant program] generally," the judge said.
-"No one has a right to receive lung transplants, and no one is forced to undergo transplantation surgery."
+"No one has a right to receive [organ] transplants and no one is forced to undergo transplantation surgery."

-Belzil also found that if Lewis's application were successful, it would have significant negative public policy implications, be unfair to other patients and disrupt the transplant program.
+Belzil also found that if Lewis' application were successful, it would have significant negative public policy implications, be unfair to other patients and disrupt the transplant program.

 "The proposition that treating physicians exercising clinical judgment would be subject to the Charter would result in medical chaos with patients seeking endless judicial review of clinical treatment decisions," Belzil said.

-Note: Clarification: A previous version of this story included more specific details concerning Annette Lewis' medical condition.
-That information has since been removed due to a court-ordered publication ban.